Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Transfer Learning under Distribution Shift

+\begin{condition} The conditional density function $f^{(k)}(\cdot|\bx_{i}^{(k)})$ is positive, continuously differentiable, and uniformly upper bounded.
+Also, there exist a universal positive constant $b_0$ such that the derivative $f_i^{(k)'}(t|\bx_{i}^{(k)})$ is uniformly bounded for $|t| \le b_0$. \end{condition}

-Local boundness and smoothness of conditional density functions in Condition \ref{cond:density} are very familiar in QR literatures.
-Here a uniform lower bound of $f_i^{(k)}$ is not assumed, since we want to reveal the effect of residual shift in the error bounds.
-Condition \ref{cond:restricted eigenvalue} assumes a modified version of restricted eignevalue condition (RSC) with incorporating the $\tau$-th density $\mathbb{E}[f_i^{(k)}]$.
+Condition \ref{cond:restricted eigenvalue} assumes a modified version of restricted eigenvalue condition (RSC) with incorporating the $\tau$-th density $\mathbb{E}[f_i^{(k)}]$.
 The reason for placing $\mathbb{E}[f_i^{(k)}]$ on the right-hand side is to technically derive error bounds involving each study's $\tau$-th density.
-Note that if the study model is homogeneous, then this condition will return to the original RSC form.
+Note that if the study model is homoscedastic, then this condition will return to the original RSC form.
 Condition \ref{cond:sub-gaussian design} needs covariates following sub-Gaussian distributions, which relaxes the former requirement of bounded design \citep{tian2022transfer, huang2023estimation}.
-As for Condition \ref{cond:sparsity}, we impose an approximate sparse structure on $\bdelta^{(k)}$ with the sparse support $S_{a_k}^{(k)}$ to be different across source studies, which is also similarly assumed in \cite{zhang2022transfer} and \cite{huang2023estimation}.
+Condition \ref{cond:density} requires the boundness and smoothness of conditional density functions.
+Here a uniform lower bound of $f_i^{(k)}$ is not assumed, since we want to reveal the effect of residual shift in the error bounds.
+All three conditions are very common in the high-dimensional QR literature \citep{belloni2011l1, wang2024analysis}.